 The City's Charles E. Meyer Desalination Plant uses state-of-the-art technology and design practices to reduce electrical demand and environmental impacts, while providing a critical water supply for the City.

-The capital costs to reactivate the facility (at a capacity of 3,125 acre-feet per year) are $72 million financed over 20 years with a low 1.6 percent interest rate loan, which equates to $4.2 million per year in debt service.
+The capital costs to reactivate the facility were $72 million financed over 20 years with a low 1.6 percent interest rate loan, which equates to $4.2 million per year in debt service.
+In 2018, the City was awarded a $10 million dollar grant from the Department of Water Resources, which significantly reduced the overall cost of the project.
+The grant came from Proposition 1, a Water Bond passed by voters in 2014 to provide funding for water quality, supply, and infrastructure improvements.
 Annual operating costs are estimated to be about $4.1 million at full production and about $1.5 million in non-operation or standby mode.
 The plant could be put in standby mode during certain periods to reduce operating costs.

-City Council awarded IDE Americas, Inc. a design/build/operate contract to re-commission the desalination plant.
-The design includes a screened ocean intake structure equipped with openings of one millimeter, diluted and diffused brine discharge, and high-efficiency pumps and motors to reduce the plant’s overall electrical power demands.
+In 2015, City Council awarded IDE Americas, Inc. a design/build/operate contract to re-commission the desalination plant.
+Construction was finished in summer 2017 and the desalination plant began distributing water to City customers.
+The plant design includes a screened ocean intake structure equipped with openings of one millimeter, diluted and diffused brine discharge, and high-efficiency pumps and motors to reduce the plant’s overall electrical power demands.

 A lot has changed in desalination technology since the plant was built in 1991.